-A student in the dental biomaterials program must complete a minimum of 30 credit hours of course work, consisting of a curriculum of graduate dental biomaterials courses (24 credits) and six credit hours of thesis work.
+A student in the dental biomaterials program must complete a minimum of 30 credit hours of course work, consisting of a curriculum of graduate dental biomaterials courses (23 credits), statistics (3 credits) and thesis work (6 credits).
 The dental biomaterials graduate program is an interdisciplinary program covering principles of materials science, engineering, chemistry, physics, biology, and dentistry.
 Satisfactory completion of the didactic and research components of the program results in a master's degree through the Marquette University Graduate School.
 In addition to the courses offered by the School of Dentistry, master's candidates may be required by their program adviser to select courses offered through the Department of Mathematics, Statistics and Computer Science or other departments.
 Elective courses in appropriate areas such as the dental graduate core curriculum (from the School of Dentistry) or materials science (from the College of Engineering) may also be selected according to the backgrounds and interests of the individual students.

 Visit the Department Web Page for more detailed program information.